gadler01/peripety-docs/docs/import/device_type_import.md

 ![Model Split Screen](../img/model_split_screen.png)

-Oftentimes the model name provided by the client is not the full model name so it is important to research the correct name if you don't know what the full name is off hand.
+Often the model name provided by the client is not the full model name so it is important to research the correct name if you don't know what the full name is off hand.

 ![Check Model Name](../img/check_model_name.png)